JovicaConkic/generator-grunt-angular/README.md

 npm yo generator-nswebangular grunt grunt-cli bower -g install
 ```

-Once you are done with installation of all prerequisites, you'll be good to go to use generator-grunt-angular.
+Once you are done with installation of all prerequisites, you'll be good to go to use generator-nswebangular.

 ## Usage